Nguyen Thi Hoai Thu

-Stunning scenery, combined with high-level customer service and charming local culture makes Vietnam an ideal travel destination for groups of any size.
-From the Northern highlands to Central coastline down to the exotic flood plains of the Southern provinces, Vietnam’s variety is one of its unique selling points.
+Stunning scenery, combined with high-level customer service and charming local culture, make Vietnam an ideal travel destination for all traveler profiles.
+From the northern mountains and the laid-back central coastline, down to the exotic flood plains of the southern provinces, Vietnam’s variety is one of its unique selling points.
 A year-round destination, the geography of Vietnam ensures it’s always a good time to travel, no matter what time of year.

 Located in Ninh Thuan province, the city itself – two cities actually.
 Phan Rang to the east has fused with the town of Thap Cham in the west to become the provincial capital.